Tackling college-level schoolwork

 The office of student activities also hosts programs throughout the year that provide a perfect study break.
 They are on campus, so students can close the books for an hour or two, socialize, enjoy a meal or music or an activity, and get back to work.

-Students will find support and so many more services offered by various departments across Loyola’s campus, including services from Disability Support Services, ALANA Services, and Campus Ministry.
+Students will find support and so many more services offered by various departments across Loyola’s campus, including services from Disability and Accessibility Services, ALANA Services, the Counseling Center, and Campus Ministry.
 Walk into an office, reach out to a professor, or ask a fellow student, and I guarantee you will always find someone at Loyola who wants to help you.

 The transition from high school to college can be daunting, and it takes a little time, some patience with yourself, and perseverance to acclimate to the level of academic work that students encounter at Loyola.